Bit Store Card

 Service Reliability Issues

 The card service appeared to function relatively well from launch in late 2023 through mid-2024, with positive user reviews during this period.
-However, around October-November 2024, numerous users began reporting their cards becoming unusable, with the company citing "temporary maintenance" that extended for months.
-Some users reported inability to access funds, with the monthly maintenance fee continuing to be deducted from trapped balances.
+However, around October-November 2024, numerous users began reporting their cards becoming unusable, with the company citing "temporary maintenance."

 Regulatory Considerations